Official portrait of Prime Minister Justin Trudeau.

 [Download high resolution (Black and white) photo]

-In 2002, Mr. Trudeau returned home to Montreal, where he fell in love with Sophie Grégoire, a Quebec TV and radio host.
-They married in 2005 and, in subsequent years, became the proud parents of Xavier, Ella-Grace, and Hadrien.
+In 2002, Justin returned home to Montréal, where he met Sophie Grégoire, a Quebec TV and radio host.
+They married in 2005 and are now the proud parents of Xavier, Ella-Grace, and Hadrien.

-In 2007, Mr. Trudeau decided to serve Canadians by seeking the nomination in the Montreal riding of Papineau.
-He was elected in 2008, and then again in 2011 and 2015.
+Justin entered politics to make change that would better serve all Canadians.
+In 2007, he built a community-based, grassroots campaign to win the Liberal Party nomination in the Montréal riding of Papineau.
+He was elected in 2008, and re-elected in 2011 and 2015.

-On October 19, 2015, Mr. Trudeau led his party to victory, winning a majority government with seats in every province and territory across the country.
-He was elected on a platform for change and growing the middle class.
+On October 19, 2015, Justin led his party to victory, winning a majority government with seats in every province and territory across the country.
+He was sworn in on November 4, 2015.

 As Prime Minister, Justin leads a government that works hard every day to build an economy that works for the middle class and people working hard to join it.
 His team is focused on creating new jobs, fostering strength out of Canada’s rich diversity, fighting climate change, and achieving reconciliation with Indigenous Peoples.
 A proud feminist, Justin appointed Canada’s first gender balanced Cabinet.